 Indiana University Libraries, Bloomington, Indiana

-- participate in an environmental scan of chemical research data service needs across the Bloomington campus;
+- participate in an environmental scan of chemical research data service needs, initially with Professor Flood, and then with other chemistry labs on the Bloomington campus;

 - investigate the intellectual property issues particular to the chemical sciences in concert with the IU IP policy in order to prepare research data for curation and preservation;

 - share research experience and expertise with the Libraries’ departmental liaisons and scholarly communications department; and

 - work collaboratively with IU Libraries staff to develop data management outreach and training strategies and within the first year lead a purposeful educational program that may be applied to both chemistry and other physical sciences departments for faculty and administrators.

 The Fellow will work with faculty and staff in allied units across the Bloomington campus of Indiana University, including the Department of Chemistry, and chemistry-aligned Departments, Divisions and Centers, the School of Informatics, Computing, & Engineering, and the Pervasive Technology Institute — in particular the Science Gateways Research Center and UITS-Research Technologies.
 All partners in this fellowship program will offer experiences to build professional development in data curation.
 Funding will also be provided for specific training or conference attendance.

 - Ph.D. in chemistry, or chemical informatics, or other related scientific discipline